morgan-williams3/FosterCareProject/README.md

 ### RQ3: Are states that use placement recommendation models or child-foster parent matching models more likely to take into account children’s wellbeing by placing them in same-race households?

 Given evidence from the literature suggesting that same-race placement is an important indicator of childhood outcomes, we assessed the extent to which social workers with and without algorithmic aid place foster children in same-race households.

+First, we will examine the demographic composition of minority vs. white non-relative foster families.
 In the dataset, around half of foster children placed in non-relative foster care are white, and the rest are minorities, indicating a relatively even demopraphic dispersion.

 ![img1](Child-race.png)